 Skip to main content

-We thank Enjoy Life Foods for sponsoring this blog post to share information about keeping kids with food allergies safe at school during the COVID-19 pandemic.
+We thank Enjoy Life Foods for sponsoring this blog post to share information about helping prevent food allergy reactions at school.
 This is a sponsored post and is not an endorsement of any company or its products, nor is it a guarantee of the product's safety.
 Always read ingredient labels.
 Contact the manufacturer, if needed, for more information.

 Statements like “may contain...” or “processed in a facility with...” may not be accurate or consistent.
 They are not always a good measure of whether a food contains an allergen.
-Follow the child’s health plan (many children can eat foods with these types of labels).
+Follow the child’s school health care plan to know if they can eat foods with these types of labels.

 This candy label says "manufactured in a facility" with several top food allergens.
 It tells you that the foods listed are in the same facility, but it doesn't tell you if the candy comes in contact with the food.

-This label notes that this product has "natural flavors" that contain milk.
+These labels note that these products have "natural flavors" that contain milk.

 Some foods that contain milk can still be labeled as "non-dairy" or "dairy free."

 This product says it is "classroom safe" and has pictures that say it is free of peanut and gluten.
-But if you were to look at the label on the back, you would find it contains milk and soy, two other top allergens.
+But in the ingredients list, you would find it contains milk and soy, 2 other top allergens.
 It would not be safe for students with milk and soy allergies.

 This label from a bottle of hand soap shows that it contains almond oil.
 Almonds are a type of tree nut.
 This soap may cause a reaction in some kids with an almond allergy.

+8. Remember to read every label every time.
 Food companies can change ingredients and manufacturing processes at any time.
 Even different sizes or packages of the same food can have different ingredients and advisory labels.
-And if the food doesn't have the label, don't allow the child with food allergies to eat the food.
+And if the food doesn't have a label, don't allow the child with food allergies to eat the food.

-For more information about managing food allergies at school, visit KFA’s School Zone at kidswithfoodallergies.org/schools.
-Join our online community for more school resources and to receive updated information about managing food allergies and asthma in your classroom during COVID-19.
+For more information about managing food allergies at school and in your classroom, visit KFA’s School Zone at kidswithfoodallergies.org/schools.
+Join our online community for more school resources and to receive updated information about managing food allergies at school.

 JOIN NOW